How to tell kids about divorce (when parents can’t agree)

 Talking to kids about divorce without a united front

-I covered some basic concepts on how to tell your kids about divorce here, but today I want to get more specific and talk about what to do when one parent wants the divorce and the other does not.
+Today I want to get more specific and talk about what to do when one parent wants the divorce and the other does not.

 I don’t think lying to your kids is ever the best response.

 For one thing, they will almost always know when you are lying.

 They have lived with you and your spouse and have seen the issues up close even if you think you kept all the negative stuff hidden.

 Lying to them about such a big issue will cause them to doubt everything else you are telling them and that just isn’t good.
 Lying and telling them this is a joint decision won’t lessen the pain they feel.

 While I think honesty is very important, I also think it would be easy to turn this already difficult situation into a damaging fiasco.
 No matter how you present the divorce option, your kids may be inclined to take sides and telling the truth could easily slant them against the parent who is wanting out.